This post was first published in 2021, but has since been republished with some of the best new books for women with autism.

 That’s the focus of my book, Mountain Song: A Journey to Finding Quiet in the Swiss Alps, which shares my story of how spending so much time alone and close to nature changed everything for me.

-Here are some of the other books about autism – by women writers – that have helped me come to terms with my ASD and get myself in a position where I could thrive.
+Along the way, here are some of the best books about autism – by women writers – that have helped me come to terms with my ASD and get myself in a position where I could thrive.

 Camouflage: The Hidden Lives of Autistic Women by Dr. Sarah Bargiela